YangNaruto/latent-energy-transport/ALAE/README.md

 In `OUTPUT_DIR` it saves a file `last_checkpoint` which contains path to the actual `.pth` pickle with model weight.
 If you want to test the model with a specific weight file, you can simply modify `last_checkpoint` file.

+For CelebA-HQ $256^2$ and $1024^2$, we reuse the checkpoint from ALAE.
+For AFHQ, we train from scratch.

 ## Stage 2: Train EBM

     sh run_i2i.sh